 - Check yourself as you go.
 For instance, if the trench for the French drain is to be 100 feet long and the grade 1%, then by the time your trench is 50 feet long, it should be 6 inches deeper than where you began excavating.

 - You will be digging a horizontal trench across the length of the slope.
 The digging is the most labor-intensive part of installing French drains.
 The trench will slope down toward the area where you have determined the water will be re-routed (if it does not quite reach that spot, you will have to dig a connecting ditch down to it).
 Trench width will depend on the magnitude of your moisture problem.
 Bigger moisture problems call for wider trenches.
 Small trenches are often dug to a width of 5-6 inches.

 - Before applying gravel, line the trench with landscape fabric.
 The landscape fabric will keep dirt out of the gravel.
-You want to preserve the porosity of the gravel, which promotes percolation of water through it -- one of the underlying principles that make covered French drains work.
+You want to preserve the porosity of the gravel, which promotes percolation of water through it.
+This is important, since percolation is one of the underlying principles that make covered French drains work.
 Shovel a coarse gravel onto the landscape fabric.
 Wrap the ends of the landscape fabric over the top of the gravel layer.

 - You now essentially have a tube of landscape fabric filled with gravel.
 To fill in the rest of the trench, shovel in a layer of coarse sand, cover it with more landscape fabric, add 4 inches of topsoil, and lay sod on top.
 Your French drain is complete.